poorvisingh724-rgb/bank-customer-churn-analysis/README.md

 | Review unusual product combinations  | Product / Customer Experience           | 82.71% churn for 3 products and 100% for 4 products       | Audit those segments first for product-fit issues, customer dissatisfaction, operational problems, and data anomalies; avoid broad cross-selling based on this result alone. |
 | Protect high-value customers at risk | Relationship Managers / Premium Banking | Churned customers have higher average and median balances | Combine churn indicators with balance to identify financially important customers for proactive relationship-manager intervention.                                           |

-> Decision principle: prioritize customers by a combination of churn risk and value at risk, not churn rate alone.
+> **Decision principle:** prioritize customers by a combination of **churn risk and value at risk**, not churn rate alone.

 ## Limitations & Assumptions

-* The dataset has no date field, so this analysis cannot explain when churn occurred, whether churn is accelerating, or how retention changed over time.
+* The dataset has **no date field**, so this analysis cannot explain when churn occurred, whether churn is accelerating, or how retention changed over time.
-* The analysis is descriptive.
+* The analysis is **descriptive**.
 The observed relationships are associations, not evidence that age, geography, inactivity, credit score, balance, or product count causes churn.
 * Customer satisfaction, complaints, service interactions, pricing, competitor activity, tenure history, and marketing-contact history are not available, limiting root-cause analysis.
 * The extreme churn rates in the 3- and 4-product groups occur in relatively small populations (266 and 60 customers respectively), so those groups should be investigated and validated before being used for broad policy decisions.
 * Missing age and invalid salary placeholders were imputed using medians; this preserves the dataset for analysis but may reduce uncertainty visible in those fields.